lukso-network/docs/docs/learn/dapp-developer/register-lsp12-issued-assets.md

 :::warning

-Currently, `erc725.js` does not support the option of adding issued assets on top of the already existing issued assets.
-This example shows how to add all the issued assets from scratch.
+Currently, `erc725.js` does not support adding issued assets on top of the existing ones.
+If you are trying to add assets to the already existing ones, please first [read all current issued assets](../dapp-developer/read-profile-data.md) from the Universal Profile and include them to list of assets you are going to set.

 :::